Digitex Futures Proposes the Idea of Token Burning to the Community

 - Instead of building up a huge Insurance Fund that may never be needed, Digitex can transfer that value to other Digitex (DGTX) token owners whilst still having the safeguard of an Insurance Fund.

-- All account balances are denominated in Digitex (DGTX) tokens and all trading profits and losses are in Digitex (DGTX) tokens.
+- All account balances are denominated in Digitex (DGTX) tokens and all Betfair Trading profits and losses are in Digitex (DGTX) tokens.
 Therefore, the Insurance Fund balance is denominated in Digitex (DGTX) tokens.

 - The entire balance of the Insurance Fund will be burned every day at midnight UTC.